lbruand/freetle/README.markdown

 Those who are dissatisfied with existing transformation tools like XSLT.
 Freetle hopes to bring both simplicity of programming with advanced performance and modularity.
+Freetle favors Agile programming : It put emphases on Testing, Refactoring, Tooling.
+Java programmers will feel in known territory and be immediately productive.
+Rather than selling bells and whistle in the form of a visual IDE and _intuition_, Freetle leverages existing knowledge, tools, methodology daily used by Java developers.
+It promotes established programming methodology, simplicity, modularity and openness to achieve your goals.

 # Vision